mtth/azkaban/README.rst

 Lightweight command line interface (CLI) for Azkaban_:

-* Define jobs from a single python file
+* Define jobs from a single python file.
-* Build projects and upload to Azkaban from the command line
+* Build projects and upload to Azkaban from the command line.

 Installation